tynnienjambi/QuotesBlogs/README.md

 ## Author

-* Design and developed by: [timothy Ndung'u
+* Design and developed by: Tinisha Kamau